Dejoka/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 12 script that creates new files
+Task 13 script that takes a list of words as input and prints only words that appear exactly once